strayiker/smart-home-media-assistant-telegram-bot/README.md

 It will ask you for some necessary information, so don't go too far.

-## Updating
+## Update

-To update `Bot` to the latest version, run the following command in the folder where your `Bot` is installed:
+To update the `Bot` to the latest version, run the following command in the folder where your `Bot` is installed:

 ```bash
 ./update.sh